PavanSomarathne/react-scratchcard-v3/README.md

 ## Note
-This is a clone of https://github.com/aleksik/react-scratchcard
+This is a clone of https://github.com/dopey2/react-scratchcard-v2
 ##### Improvement:
-- Resize the image using width and height props (in the original repo, the image was croped)
-- Smooth fade out animation on scratch complete
-- Add type definition (ts)
-- Change brush size through props
-- Use custom brush through props
-- Define a custom check zone through props
+- Added necessary precautions for 'Unable to preventDefault inside passive event listener' error

 ## Demo